 center sponsors educational programs during the year to provide

-cultural enrichment through a diverse selection of artistic programming.
+cultural enrichment through a diverse selection of artistic

-artists and develops artist exchange programs internationally
+and regional artists and develops artist exchange programs internationally

 as well, particularly with the Republic of Bulgaria where Mr.